earthly/earthly/docs/earthly-command/earthly-command.md

 ##### `--no-buildkit`

-Skips setting up the buildkit container during bootstrapping.
+Skips setting up the BuildKit container during bootstrapping.
 If needed, it will also be performed when a build is ran.

 ##### `--with-autocomplete`